Article By: Tyler Smith ‡ Edited By: Leanne Ridgeway

 The fourth track is my personal favorite off the album.
 “Gustave” has the fastest guitar and drum work yet.
 Samson does a perfect job of laying down a great foundation for Thorfinn to heave his crushing riffs on top of.
 So far, each song has its own characteristics to make every track stand out different from the rest, while still cohesively carrying the weight of the album as a whole.
 If you were to summon Cthulhu from the Void itself, this is the track to use to demand his attention.

-The title track [our exclusive Bandcamp stream is above], ”Dismal Planet”, is definitely a nod to Cream.
+The title track, ”Dismal Planet”, is definitely a nod to Cream.
 That’s right, Cream.
 You can hear it in the drumming and in the pace, which is not surprising as they have done a cover of Cream’s “Tales of Brave Ulysses” in the past.
 The last track “Trench Hog” finishes the album out strong.
-The track is very alive, at times almost like its a living and breathing.
+The track is very alive, at times almost like it’s living and breathing.

 This album was recorded at The Jam Room Studio in Columbia, South Carolina.
 Jay Matheson and Phillip Cope did an amazing job of helping Coffin Torture achieve the immense sound.
 Wes Brooks of Undead Speed Equipment set up the layout in a very appealing way.

 From the artwork to the very last note of the very last song, this album is a great example of how to come out swinging at the beginning of the year.
 This is something Coffin Torture took the time to write, perfect and set up.
 It should be high on your must-have list right now.